 - 1 tbsp Dijon mustard

 - Fresh cracked pepper

-In a small bowl, whisk maple syrup, Dijon mustard, salt and pepper together.
-Glaze each chicken strip in some syrup mixture.
-Wrap bacon slice around each chicken strip and place the in the skillet, loose end down.
-Sprinkle with a little more salt in you wish.
+- Wrap a bacon slice around each chicken strip and place them in the skillet, tucking in loose end.
+Sprinkle with a little more salt if you wish.

-Saute chicken strips for a few minutes of each side, until it starts to golden and transfer the skillet into the oven.
+- Sear chicken strips for a few minutes on each side, until it starts to golden and transfer the skillet into the oven.